 The Follow-up Study of a National Cohort of Gulf War and Gulf Era Veterans is the third in a series of surveys that examines the health of Veterans who deployed to the Gulf War in 1990-1991 and Veterans who served elsewhere during the same period.
 The current survey examines trends in health status over time.
 The results of this study will help VA to better understand the health consequences of military deployment and to guide delivery of health care.

 Researchers are contacting approximately 30,000 Veterans who were invited to participate in the initial survey in 1995 and a second survey in 2005.
 Go to Gulf War Longitudinal Health Study for information about the past surveys, including a list of publications that describe research findings.

-We are reaching out to a preselected group of about 15,000 Gulf War Veterans and about 15,000 Veterans who served elsewhere during the Gulf War.
+We are reaching out to a preselected group of about 15,000 Veterans deployed to the Gulf War in 1990-1991 and about 15,000 Veterans who served elsewhere in 1990-1991.
 The study group includes Veterans who served in different branches of service, representing active, Reserve, and National Guard members.
 A special effort was made to ensure women are appropriately represented (women constitute 20 percent of the sample).